-Far and away, the most shocking thing we ever heard Sensei say concerned his comparison of the power of Jesus Christ to the highest power of the martial arts.
+Far and away, however, the most shocking thing we ever heard Sensei say concerned his comparison of the power of Jesus Christ to the highest power of the martial arts.
 On more than one occasion he told us, "Boys, if you think the power of the martial arts is something, grab ahold of Jesus Christ.
 There's a power that'll knock you right on your ass!"

 How startling it was to hear these words from Sensei, who spoke them with the authority of someone who had firsthand knowledge of the fact.
-Years later I went back to visit the master and asked him why he told us such a fantastic thing about Jesus.
-He gave me a slightly embarrassed grin as he claimed to have no memory of ever having said it.
+Years later, I went back to visit him and asked why he told us such a fantastic thing about Jesus?

+about Jesus.
+Sensei appeared embarrassed and claimed that he had no memory of ever having said it.

-A man without hope
+A man with no hope

 I once gave Sensei a small token of appreciation that provoked a stunning response.
 It was a small brass plaque in the shape of the kanji symbol for "hope."
 He slowly reached out and took the gift in both hands and mournfully opined, "I have no hope."

-I could not begin to fathom this melancholy response.
-Besides possessing superior martial arts ability and superhuman strength, Sensei had a successful commercial dojo, a live-in student who attended to his needs, and a loyal student following that revered him as a great master.
+I could not begin to fathom his melancholy response.
+Besides possessing superior martial arts ability and superhuman strength, he had a successful commercial dojo, a live-in student who attended to his needs, and a loyal student following that revered him as a great master.

-Sadly, at the end of his life Sensei became paranoid and alienated from family and many of his friends.
+Sadly, at the end of his life Sensei became paranoid and alienated from his family and friends.
 By his own admission, Thomas Fox died without hope.